 Once you get into the routine of exercising weekly, you can then start exercising 3 times a week.
 Giving yourself small milestones to hit every day will motivate you to keep going.

 Let’s say one of your bad habits is a lack of reading.
-Perhaps you came across a 400 paged book you really want to read but you think it’d take you ages to finish.
+Perhaps you came across a 400 paged book you want to read but you think it would take you ages to finish.

 4) Prevention